CCP / XCP on CAN Explained - A Simple Intro [2025]

 The Object Descriptor Table (ODT) is a list of references to data elements from the ECU memory.

-If we take the 'short upload' example used in CCP polling, the master sends a request specifying three elements: The data length (in bytes), address extension and source address.
+If we take the 'short upload' example used in CCP/XCP polling, the master sends a request specifying three elements: The data length (in bytes), address extension and source address.
 With this info, the ECU finds the data and sends it to the master.

-An ODT is simply a list of element references.
-Each entry in the ODT reflects an ECU source address - and optionally also an address extension and data length.
-In other words, an ODT entry contains the same info that we used to poll a signal.
+The concept of an ODT is similar: An ODT is simply a list of 'element references'.
+Each entry in the ODT reflects an ECU source address (and optionally an address extension and length).
+The ODT thus describes how ECU signals are 'packaged' in a DAQ-DTO payload.

-We wish to record 7 signals, each of them with a length of 1 byte.
+Let us consider an example: We wish to record 7 signals, each of them with a length of 1 byte.
 To do so, we define a new ODT #0 (PID 0x00) with 7 element entries.
 Element 1 refers to signal 1 with a specific ECU source address.
 Element 2 refers to signal 2 with another source address etc.

 When we use the DAQ mode for data measurement, we can now refer to ODT #0 in order to get the ECU to provide us with time synced data on all 7 signals - within a single DAQ-DTO CAN frame.
 In other words: The ODT we defined describes the structure of a DAQ-DTO message, meaning that the ECU will now know how to package the 7 signal bytes in a single CAN frame - and the master knows how to extract the 7 signal bytes from that CAN frame.

+Notice the impact on the busload: If we were to poll all 7 signals, it would require 14 CRO/CRM-DTO CAN frames per cycle - now it only requires 1 DAQ-DTO CAN frame.
 Further, we can easily plot these 7 signals together as they share the same CAN frame timestamp - making it much easier to perform analysis.
-For the same reason, ODT lists are typically defined so as to group related signals together.
+For the same reason, ODT lists are typically defined to group related signals together.

 In practice, a master will often define multiple ODT lists and assign PIDs for each of them in the range of 0x00 to 0xFD.
 Each ODT then defines the structure of a separate DAQ-DTO.